A characterization of finite \'etale morphisms in tensor triangular geometry: Separable algebras and triangulated categories

-\begin{Rem} The main theorem of \cite{DellAmbrogioSanders18} states that if $\cat T$ is an idempotent-complete triangulated category, then any triangulated adjunction $F:\cat T \adjto \cat S:G$ is essentially monadic (that is, monadic up to idempotent completion and killing the kernel of~$G$) whenever the Eilenberg--Moore category inherits a triangulation from $\cat T$:
+\begin{Rem} The main theorem of \cite{DellAmbrogioSanders18} states that if $\cat T$ is an idempotent complete triangulated category, then any triangulated adjunction $F\colon \cat T \adjto \cat S:G$ is essentially monadic (that is, monadic up to idempotent completion and killing the kernel of~$G$) whenever the Eilenberg--Moore category inherits a triangulation from~$\cat T$:

 This theorem also holds (with the same proof) in the 2-category of $N$-triangulated categories for any $2 \le N \le \infty$.
 In this case, the equivalence~\eqref{eq:monadic-equiv} is an equivalence of $N$-triangulated categories.
-To be clear, this is under the hypothesis that the Eilenberg--Moore category $GF\MMod_{\cat T}$ inherits an $N$-triangulation from the \mbox{$N$-triangulation} of $\cat T$ (see \cite[Remark 1.8]{DellAmbrogioSanders18}).\btodo{higher triangulation} This is a strong hypothesis on the adjunction but, as established by Balmer (Example~\ref{exa:A-modules-triangulated}), does hold in the separable case.
+To be clear, this is under the hypothesis that the Eilenberg--Moore category $GF\MMod_{\cat T}$ inherits an $N$-triangulation from the \mbox{$N$-triangulation} of $\cat T$ (see \cite[Remark 1.8]{DellAmbrogioSanders18}).
+This is a strong hypothesis on the adjunction but, as established by Balmer (Example~\ref{exa:A-modules-triangulated}), does hold in the separable case.
 The following proposition clarifies the situation with the tensor: \end{Rem}

-\begin{Prop} Let $F:\cat T \to \cat S$ be an ($N$-)tensor-triangulated functor with $\cat T$ idempotent complete.
-Suppose $F$ admits a right adjoint $G$ and that the $F \dashv G$ adjunction satisfies the right projection formula \cite[Definition~2.7]{BalmerDellAmbrogioSanders15}.
+\begin{Prop} Let $F\colon\cat T \to \cat S$ be an $(N$-$)$tensor-triangulated functor with $\cat T$ idempotent complete.
+Suppose $F$ admits a right adjoint $G$ whose kernel is closed under the tensor product, and that the $F \dashv G$ adjunction satisfies the right projection formula \cite[Definition~2.7]{BalmerDellAmbrogioSanders15}.
 If the commutative algebra ${G(\unit) \in \cat T}$ is separable then we have an induced equivalence

-of ($N$-)tensor-triangulated categories. \end{Prop}
+of $(N$-$)$tensor-triangulated categories. \end{Prop}

 \begin{proof} By \cite[Lemma~2.8]{BalmerDellAmbrogioSanders15}, the projection formula implies that the monad of the adjunction is the monad associated to the algebra $G(\unit)$.
-The separability of this monad implies that every $s \in \cat S$ is a direct summand of $FG(s)$.
-It then follows from the projection formula that the thick subcategory $\ker G$ is a tensor-ideal.
-Thus $\cat S/\ker G$ and its idempotent completion $(\cat S/\ker G)^\natural$ inherit tensor-structures from~$\cat S$.
-On the other hand, the Kleisli category $G(\unit)\FFree_{\cat T}$ inherits a tensor-structure from~$\cat T$ such that the canonical functor $\cat T \to G(\unit)\FFree_{\cat T}$ is a strict symmetric monoidal functor.
-The canonical functor $K:G(\unit)\FFree_{\cat T} \to \cat S$ then inherits the structure of a strong symmetric monoidal functor from the corresponding structure on $F$.
-Since $G(\unit)$ is separable, the Eilenberg--Moore category inherits a triangulation from $\cat T$ (Example~\ref{exa:A-modules-triangulated}) hence by \cite{DellAmbrogioSanders18} and Remark~\ref{rem:DS-monadic}, we have equivalences
+Since $G(\unit)$ is separable, the Eilenberg--Moore category inherits a triangulation from $\cat T$ (Example~\ref{exa:A-modules-triangulated}); hence by \cite{DellAmbrogioSanders18} and Remark~\ref{rem:DS-monadic}, we have equivalences